 The degree of your felony DWI charge depends on your history of prior convictions and the other specifics of your case, such as if your accident caused a death or serious injury.
-This is why a DWI defense lawyer can be a helpful partner in understanding how the law applies to you after you are arrested for driving while intoxicated.
+This is why a DWI lawyer in Houston, TX can be a helpful partner in understanding how the law applies to you after you are arrested for driving while intoxicated.

 Factors That Determine How You are Charged for a DWI

 According to Texas Penal Code §49.04, a “standard” DWI is not a felony; rather, it is a misdemeanor.
 A standard DWI is a class B misdemeanor but is elevated to a class A misdemeanor if you have an “alcohol concentration level of 0.15 or more” at the time your blood, breath, or urine is tested.

 However, there are many circumstances where a DWI is charged as a felony.
 Here are some of the situations in which you may be charged with a felony for driving while intoxicated.

 If you are arrested for driving while intoxicated and you have a minor under 15 years old as a passenger, then you may be charged with a state jail felony.
 According to Texas Penal Code §12.35, penalties include:

 - A sentence of between 180 days and two years in state jail

 Charges can be enhanced to a third-degree felony if you have previously been convicted of any felony.
 This means that instead of serving a maximum of two years for your first DWI, you could be facing up to 10 years in prison if you have previously been convicted of a felony.
 A criminal defense lawyer in Houston, TX with experience handling prior conviction DWI cases can help you fight for the best results possible.

 Prior DWI Convictions